nemac/geogaddi/README.md

 # Geogaddi

 Geogaddi is a command-line tool that parses and transforms CSV data.
-It separates out large CSV data aggregates that are sliced in one way into many smaller CSVs that may be sliced another way to be used by client map applications asynchronously.
+It separates out large CSV data aggregates sliced one way into many smaller CSVs sliced another way and to be used by client map applications asynchronously.
 Initially, Geogaddi has been built with retrieving and parsing GHCND data in mind.
 The GHCND source files are hundreds of individual files separated by year (going back to 1763) and are updated daily with the latest data.
 Usually only the current year file has data appended, but occasionally data may be revised from new models or missing values may be added.